DIY AGATE SPUTNIK

 I used gold nail varnish to finish the lenses.
 You could leave the cups plain and decorate them after they have melted with nail varnish but I didn't have the colours I wanted to do this.
 Try highlighting the folds in the plastic or painting a gold rim around the outside of the lens.

-I was going to actually gold leaf the base of the branches but a) I couldn't remember where I put the gold leaf and b) I couldn't be arsed.
+I was going to actually gold leaf the base of the branches but a) I couldn't remember where I put the gold leaf and b) I couldn't be bothered.
 Instead I used Plasticote Metallic Gold spray for the whole lot.
 However I did want to try and de-Ikea the frame as much as I could so I covered the base of the branch in hot melt glue - i.e. from a glue gun.
-This was quick and once sprayed gave it an almost molten effect, glue before you spray, I did this as an after thought.
+This was quick and once sprayed gave it an almost molten effect (glue before you spray, I did this as an after thought.)
 This step is entirely optional.
-If you do go for this, remember that you are only using half the branches so the two rings that you slot them into will have empty gaps where the 'B' branches should go (this will make sense once you have a Maskros in your grubby paws) If I was doing it again I would glue over the 'B' slots to complete the molten look.
+If you do go for this, remember that you are only using half the branches so the two rings that you slot them into will have empty gaps where the 'B' branches should go (this will make sense once you have a Maskros in your hands) If I was doing it again I would glue over the 'B' slots to complete the molten look.

 Spray the top of each circle at the end of each arm.
-Although this is what you are going to glue the lenses to, you will see still it.
+Although this is what you are going to glue the lenses to, you will still see it through the lenses.

 Make sure you get the edge that the actual wire arms come out of, this is tricky when they are flat on the ground.

-If you don't want to rewire the Maskros ceiling rose, spray the existing plastic rose and cable gold at the same time.
+If you don't want to rewire the Maskros ceiling rose and swap it for a brass one, spray the existing plastic rose and cable gold at the same time.

 I assembled the chandelier without the lenses first, this way you can see if you have missed anything with the spray paint and you can see which lenses look best as you go.
 Put a bulb in at this point, it gets tricky later on.
 Once you have your naked Sputnik, i.e. just spray painted without the flowers - which for those of you with little patience already looks cool, you can start glueing.
 I used a hot melt glue gun and glued the lenses directly on the end of the arms.
 Don't glue the little caps on to the lenses and then try to clip them on - the glue gets in the clip holes and stops them attaching properly.
 You only need a tiny dot of glue, about the size of a drawing pin.
 Hold the lens briefly in place and work methodically down each branch keeping an even spread of colours and textures.
 And that's it - your very own Murano Glass style sputnik Chandelier.